fechan/SIGILS/CONTRIBUTING.md

 8. Restart SIGILS and check that it actually connects to your dev server.
 If it does, congratulations!
 You can start developing.

 ## Contributor License Agreement
-By contributing code to SIGILS you agree to assign the copyright of your contributions to Frederick Chan.
-The SIGILS source code is then licensed to the public under the terms in the `LICENSE` file in the project root (as of 27 Oct 2024, it is GPL v3).
+By contributing code to SIGILS you agree to assign the copyright of your contributions to Frederick Chan, the creator of SIGILS.
+The SIGILS source code is then licensed to the public under the terms in the `LICENSE` file in the project root (as of 27 Oct 2024, it is GPL v3, an Open Source license).